SydneyCarp/CS260StartupApplication/README.md

 - Added backend listens for WebSocket connection
 - Added frontend that makes WebSocket connection
 - Have data that is sent over WebSocket connection
-- WebSocket data displayed - Displays chat messages
+- WebSocket data displayed - has the backend to be able to display chats

 # React deliverable